0101shift/Project_OAK/README.md

 - **[GMT](https://www.longines.com/en-gr/universe/blog/what-is-a-gmt-watch)**: Tracks a second time zone in addition to the local time.
 - **And more** ...

-> Although smartwatches offer these functions via software, my goal is to **implement them locally using hardware logic** with minimal processing power.
+> Although current smartwatches offer these functions via complex hardware, my goal is to **implement them using simple hardware** with minimal processing power.

-To add to its uniqueness, the **entire watch will be made using stacked PCBs**, designed with multiple colours and selective finishes, giving it a true electronics-nerd feel.
+- To add to its uniqueness, the **entire watch will be constructed using stacked PCBs**, which is aimed to be modular and reconfigurable based on our needs.
+- The watch is designed with multiple colours and solder finishes, giving it a true electronics-nerd feel.

 ---

-## 🚩 Version History
+## ⛳️ Version History

 ### V0.2 (Engineering Sample2 - Planned)
 - Button circuit connectivity update
-- Remove the transistor configuration and connect the LED matrix directly to the MCU pins
+- Remove transistor configuration from the LED matrix directly.
+Direct connection is simple.
-- Remove battery monitoring circuit (to reduce power consumption)
+- Battery monitoring circuit implementation.
-- Push button components to be moved towards the inner circle to avoid mechanical collision
+- Push button components to be moved towards the inner circle to avoid mechanical collision.
-- Remove Top Silk graphics
+- Top Silk graphics to be removed from main board.
-- Increase the main board dimension in the Y-direction, both sides equal to the STARP V0 board dimension
+- Main board & BOT cavity PCB dimension to be increased in Y-direction, to match it equal to the STARP V0 board dimension
-- Replace 0E with net-tie to LED matrix section
+- 0E to be replaced with solder-jumpers in LED matrix section
-- DNP UART resistors
+- DNPed MCU UART resistors

 ### V0.1 (Engineering Sample - WIP)
-- Changed RTC from RX8130CE to RV-8263-C7 due to component unavailability.
+- RTC changed from RX8130CE to RV-8263-C7.
-- Performed rework on the main board to resolve design issues.
-Rework documentation: [Project_OAK_MAIN_BRD_V0.1_Rework](Reworks/V0.1/README.md).
+- Addressed design issues with rework on the main board.
+Rework is documented in: [Project_OAK_MAIN_BRD_V0.1_Rework](Reworks/V0.1/README.md).
-- ~~Cell voltage monitoring with LED indication is not implemented in V0.1.~~ (Planned to remove in V0.2)
+- Cell voltage monitoring (along with LED indication) is not implemented in V0.1.
+Planned for V0.2
-- Field test in progress to evaluate circuit behaviour.
+- Final testing in progress.

 ### V0 (Initial Design - Unreleased)
 - Initial board design consists of ATmega328PB MCU, RX8130CE RTC, 36 LEDs (12H + 24M) & 2032 coin cell holder
-- The design was not released for fabrication as the RTC module was out of stock.
-A different RTC module was used in the final release.
+- The design was not released for fabrication due to change of RTC module.

 ---

-## ⏳ Down the line
+## 🎯 Down the line

-The **initial version** of Project_OAK (V0.1) is just a simple digital watch featuring a **time display** using dual-tone LEDs.
+The **initial version** of Project_OAK (V0.1 / V0.2) is just a simple watch featuring a **time display** using dual-tone LEDs.

 > Future versions may include:
 > - GMT & Minute Repeater functionality
 > - Interactive sensors (Light, IMU, Temp, Step tracking, Buzzer, etc.)
+> - Higher density LED matrix for complex visuals.
 > - Position tracking using GPS, LoRa, etc. (ambitious!)
-> - Low-power MCUs for long-life operation.
+> - Exploring Low-power MCUs for long-life operation.
-> - Explore the possibility of using a rechargeable battery.
+> - Rechargeable battery option.
-> - Solar panel integration for battery charging.
+> - Solar panel integration energy harvesting.

 ---